Guadalcanal: Second World War

 In the months following the attack on Pearl Harbor in December 1941, the Japanese drove the Americans out of the Philippines, the British out of British Malaya, and the Dutch out of the East Indies.
-The Japanese then began to expand into the Western Pacific, occupying many islands in an attempt to build a defensive ring around their conquests and threaten the lines of communication from the United States to Australia and New Zealand.
+The Japanese then began to expand into the western Pacific, occupying many islands in an attempt to build a defensive ring around their conquests and threaten the lines of communication from the United States to Australia and New Zealand.
 The Japanese reached Guadalcanal in May 1942.

 When an American reconnaissance mission spotted construction of a Japanese airfield at Lunga Point on the north coast of Guadalcanal, the situation became critical.
-This new Japanese airfield represented a threat to Australia itself, and so the United States as a matter of urgency, despite not being adequately prepared, conducted its first amphibious landing of the war.
-The initial landings of the 1st Marine Division on 7 August 1942 secured the airfield without too much difficulty, but holding the airfield for the next six months was one of the most hotly contested campaigns in the entire war for the control of ground, sea and skies.
+This new Japanese airfield represented a threat to Australia, so as a matter of urgency, despite not being adequately prepared, the United States conducted its first amphibious landing of the war on Guadalcanal.
+The initial landings of the 1st Marine Division on 7 August 1942 secured the airfield with little difficulty, but holding the airfield for the next six months against combined Japanese ground assault, air attack and naval bombardment was one of the most hotly contested campaigns in the entire Pacific theater of war.

-Immediately after landing on the island, the US Navy Seabees began finishing the airfield begun by the Japanese.
+Immediately after landing on the island, U.S. Navy Seabees began finishing the airfield begun by the Japanese.
 It was then named Henderson Field after a Marine aviator killed in combat during the Battle of Midway.
-Aircraft operating from Henderson Field during the campaign were a hodgepodge of Marine, Army, Navy and allied aircraft that became known as the Cactus Air Force.
-They defended the airfield and threatened any Japanese ships that ventured into the vicinity during daylight hours.
-However, at night, Japanese naval forces were able to shell the airfield and deliver troops with supplies, retiring before daylight.
-The Japanese used fast ships to make these runs, and this became known as the Tokyo Express.
-So many ships from both sides were sunk in the many engagements in and around the Solomon Island chain that the nearby waters were referred to as Ironbottom Sound.
+Aircraft operating from Henderson Field during the campaign were a mix of U.S. Marine, Army, Navy, and other Allied aircraft that became known as the Cactus Air Force.
+They defended the airfield and threatened any Japanese ships that ventured too close to the island during daylight hours.
+At night, however, Japanese naval forces were frequently able to shell the airfield and deliver troops with supplies, retiring before daylight.
+The Japanese used fast ships, namely destroyers, to conduct this reinforcement and supply effort, which became known as the Tokyo Express.
+So many ships from both sides were sunk in the many naval engagements in and around the Solomon Island chain that the nearby waters came to be referred to as Ironbottom Sound.